 Flaherty blanks Reds for 7 innings, Cardinals win 5-2

-Jose Martinez had two hits and drove in a run for the Cardinals, who took two of three from the Reds and have won seven of eight overall.
+José Martinez had two hits and drove in a run for the Cardinals, who have won seven of eight overall.

 Scott Schebler hit a two-out, two-run double in the ninth for the Reds, who have lost three of five.